RDLtd/rc-cma/src/assets/helpfiles/cms-affiliates.md

 Member** of Restaurant Collective in order to take advantage of them.

-We are adding new Affiliates on a regular basis, please revisit this page to check for updates.
+We are adding new Affiliates on a regular basis, please revisit this page or our website to check for updates.